ab-pr/Memrise-PointFarm/README.md

-# Memrise Auto-Farm Bot Project
+# Memrise Point-Farming Bot Project

 ### A Macro to help you do your Memrise Homework.